-- 22.1.
-An Employee who returns to work at the conclusion of a period of Primary Caregiver parental leave is entitled to have superannuation contributions made in respect of the period of the Employee's Primary Caregiver paid and unpaid parental leave, subject to requirements in clause 37.5 (Superannuation) of the Agreement. - 22.2.
-Superannuation contributions will only be made with respect to the number of weeks of Primary Caregiver paid and unpaid parental leave taken by the Employee, capped at a total of 52 weeks. - 22.3.
-Superannuation contributions will be made as a lump sum contribution on or before the first superannuation guarantee quarterly payment due date after the Employee has returned to work at the conclusion of their Primary Caregiver parental leave. - 22.4.
-If the Employee extends their parental leave under clause 55.23, superannuation contributions will only be paid with respect to the first 52 weeks of the Employee's parental leave and the lump sum contribution will not be made until the Employee returns to work at the completion of their parental leave. - 22.5.
-The quantum of the superannuation contribution will be calculated in accordance with clause 37.5(d) of the Agreement. - 22.6.
-Superannuation contribution under clause 37.5 of the Agreement are payable on both paid and unpaid periods of Primary caregiver parental leave, including where an Employee can only access unpaid parental leave. - 22.7.
-Superannuation contributions under this provision will only be made with respect to the period of Primary Caregiver parental leave which falls on or after 1 July 2020.
-Where an Employee's Primary Caregiver parental leave commenced before this date but continues after 1 July 2020, the lump sum contribution will be based on the portion of the first 52 weeks which falls on or after 1 July 2020.
+- 23.1.
+An Employee who returns to work at the conclusion of a period of Primary Caregiver parental leave is entitled to have superannuation contributions made in respect of the period of the Employee's Primary Caregiver paid and unpaid parental leave, subject to requirements in clause 41.5 (Superannuation) of the Agreement. - 23.2.
+Superannuation contributions will only be made with respect to the number of weeks of Primary Caregiver paid and unpaid parental leave taken by the Employee, capped at a total of 104 weeks. - 23.3.
+Superannuation contributions will be made as a lump sum contribution on or before the first superannuation guarantee quarterly payment due date after the Employee has returned to work at the conclusion of their Primary Caregiver parental leave. - 23.4.
+If the Employee extends their parental leave under clause 62.23 of the Agreement, superannuation contributions will only be paid with respect to the first 104 weeks of the Employee's parental leave and the lump sum contribution will not be made until the Employee returns to work. - 23.5.
+The quantum of the superannuation contribution will be calculated in accordance with clause 41.5(e) of the Agreement. - 23.6.
+Superannuation contribution under clause 41.5 of the Agreement are payable on both paid and unpaid periods of Primary caregiver parental leave, including where an Employee can only access unpaid parental leave.

-23. Progression for Primary Caregivers
+24. Progression for Primary Caregivers

-23.1.
-An Employee who returns to work at the conclusion of a period of Primary Caregiver parental leave may be entitled to progression steps or amounts forgone as a result of being on parental leave in accordance with clause 29 (Performance Development Progression) in the Agreement.
-For further information please consult clause 29.7 of the Agreement and the Performance Development and Progression common policy.
+24.1.
+An Employee who returns to work at the conclusion of a period of Primary Caregiver parental leave may be entitled to progression steps or amounts forgone as a result of being on parental leave in accordance with clause 31 (Performance Development Progression) of the Agreement.
+For further information please consult clause 31.6 of the Agreement and the Performance Development and Progression common policy.

-24. Interaction between parental leave and redeployment
+25. Interaction between parental leave and redeployment

-- 24.1.
-An employee who is declared surplus while on parental leave, will continue to receive their paid parental leave entitlements.
-For an employee within the first 52 weeks of parental leave, the commencement of the 3-month redeployment period is deferred until they return to work.
-This is to ensure the employee can actively participate in redeployment process (consistent with principle 10 in Schedule A of the Agreement). - 24.2.
-Employers must ensure that employees on parental leave are not declared surplus as a result of taking parental leave.
+- 25.1.
+An Employee who is declared surplus while on parental leave will continue to receive their paid parental leave entitlements.
+For an Employee within the first 52 weeks of parental leave, the commencement of the 3-month redeployment period is deferred until they return to work.
+This is to ensure the Employee can actively participate in redeployment process (consistent with principle 10 in Schedule A of the Agreement). - 25.2.
+Employers must ensure that Employees on parental leave are not declared surplus as a result of taking parental leave.

-25. Returning from a period of parental leave
+26. Returning from a period of parental leave

-25.1.
-The Employer can only refuse a request to return to work at a reduced time fraction for the purpose of reconciling work and parental responsibilities under clause 55.30(c)(i) of the Agreement on reasonable business grounds.
+- 26.1.
+Consistent with clause 10 of the Agreement, the Employer can only refuse a request to return to work at a reduced time fraction for the purpose of reconciling work and parental responsibilities under clause 62.30(c)(i) of the Agreement on reasonable business grounds. - 26.2.
+A request to return to work at a reduced time fraction under clause 62.30(c) of the Agreement must be treated and responded to in the same manner as a request under clause 10 (Flexible Working Arrangements Specific Circumstances) of the Agreement.

-26. Keeping in touch days
+27. Keeping in touch days